ciberdiego123/gama-plugin/README.md

 /.build.sh
 ```

-If you have correct credentials (into `~/.m2/settings.xml`), you can also modify the file `/msi.gama.p2updatesite/pom.xml` to deploy the latest dev version to this p2 online repository `sftp://gama.unthinkingdepths.fr`
+If you're a dev and you have credentials (into `~/.m2/settings.xml`), you can also modify the file `/msi.gama.p2updatesite/pom.xml` to deploy the latest dev version to this p2 online repository `sftp://gama.unthinkingdepths.fr`

 Replace this two existing lines by :